namesys-eth/ccip2-eth-resources/docs/GUIDE.md

 ## Step 6

 Let's now finally set those damn records!
-Open the preview panel again for domain that is already set up.
+Open the Preview Panel again for domain that is already set up.
 Irrespective of whether the selected domain has either a Recordhash or the global Ownerhash, you will find the record fields activated.
 Simply enter the valid values for the records and click on `EDIT`.
 You may set multiple records simultaneously by clicking any one of the active `EDIT` buttons.

 > Currently, NameSys supports setting `AVATAR`, `ADDRESS`, `CONTENTHASH` only but this list can be extended at zero cost at ny time.
 We intend to add more records to it soon based on community feedback!